sdv-dev/SDGym/BENCHMARK.md

 my_synthesizer_function        0.64865  0.210103  ...             -1.964966
 ```

-However, the `benchmark` function supports a number of additional arguments that allows us
+However, the `sdgym.run` function supports a number of additional arguments that allows us
 to configure its behavior to better adapt it to our needs.

-## Arguments for the benchmark function
+## Arguments for the sdgym.run function

-The `benchmark` function accepts the following arguments:
+The `sdgym.run` function accepts the following arguments:

 * `synthesizers (function, class, list, tuple or dict)`:
     The synthesizer or synthesizers to evaluate.
 It can be a single synthesizer